PLsergent/androidStudioProjects_cfa/README.md

 # androidStudioProjects\_cfa

-Mini mobile apps cfa classes.
+Some projects for cfa android studio courses.